itsmais/itsmais/README.md

 :camera: When I'm not on my computer, I try to keep a visual diary and later publish on [500px](https://500px.com/maishatem).

-👩🏼‍🔧 I’m always looking to collaborate on freelance side projects.
+👩🏼‍🔧 I’m always looking to collaborate on side projects.

 📫 How to reach me: direct messages at [@mais_hatem](https://twitter.com/mais_hatem).